ibm-cloud-docs/storage-scale/ces-configuration-any-scale-node.md

 {: #procedure-config-ces-any-node}

 1. Setting up Cluster Export Services Shared root file system.
-    For example, create CesSharedRoot using this command:
+    For example, create CesSharedRoot by using this command:

 	`mmchconfig cesSharedRoot=/gpfsfs1`

     The CES shared root (cesSharedRoot) is needed to store CES shared configuration data, for protocol recovery, and for other protocol-specific purposes.
 It is part of the cluster export configuration and is shared between the protocols.
 Every CES node requires access to the path configured as a shared root.
-The “mmchconfig” command is used to configure this directory as part of setting up a CES cluster as mentioned in the example.
+The `mmchconfig` command is used to configure this directory as part of setting up a CES cluster as mentioned in the example.
 2. Confirm the CES shared root configuration:

      `mmlsconfig`